directus/directus/docs/cloud/accounts.md

 ![Destroy Account](https://cdn.directus.io/docs/v9/cloud/accounts-and-teams/accounts-and-teams-20220228A/destroying-your-account-20220225A.webp)

 This action is permanent and irreversible.
 Destroying your Directus Cloud Account completely removes all your data and from our platform.
-To destroy your Directus Cloud account, follow these steps:
+To destroy your Directus Cloud Account, follow these steps:

 1. Login to the Cloud Dashboard using the Account you would like to destroy.
 2. Click <span mi icon>account_circle</span> in the Dashboard Header to enter your Account Page.